arista-eosplus/ztpserver/docs/cookbook/puppet.rst

 Objective
 ^^^^^^^^^

-I want to bootstrap and EOS node with the Puppet agent.
+I want to bootstrap an EOS node with the Puppet agent.

 Solution
 ^^^^^^^^

 .. note:: Prior to EOS 4.14.5, eAPI must be configured with HTTPS or HTTP and a flash:eapi.conf must be created for rbeapi.
 Starting with EOS 4.14.5, rbeapi can use unix-sockets to communicate with eAPI, locally.

-Download the `Puppet Enterprise agent <https://puppetlabs.com/download-puppet-enterprise-all#agent>` (may be used with Puppet Enterprise or Open Source) from PuppetLabs and the `Ruby client for eAPI (pe-rbeapi)<https://github.com/arista-eosplus/rbeapi/releases>` SWIX from GitHub.
+Download the `Puppet Enterprise agent <https://puppetlabs.com/download-puppet-enterprise-all#agent>`_ (may be used with Puppet Enterprise or Open Source) from PuppetLabs and the `Ruby client for eAPI (pe-rbeapi) <https://github.com/arista-eosplus/rbeapi/releases>`_ SWIX from GitHub.
 Place these files in /usr/share/ztpserver/files/puppet/``

 .. code-block:: yaml